FitahianaDimbiniaina/Supermarket_ETL/README.md

 A modular ETL pipeline for processing, analyzing, and exporting loyalty and sales data across multiple marts and regions.
 Built for clarity, schema alignment, and frontend-driven control over backend analytics.

+Requirements
+PostgreSQL must be installed to run this project.

 ---folder structure---
 ```
 +---data